Timesys Management Team

 Al Feczko, Vice President of Sales and Field Engineering, is responsible for helping all of Timesys’ customers and partners achieve maximum benefit from the use and deployment of Timesys products and technology.
 Prior to joining Timesys, he held a variety of increasingly responsible roles in project engineering and management of embedded real-time control systems in the process automation/control and defense industries.
 He received his MS in Computer Science from Johns Hopkins University and his BS in Electrical Engineering from the University of Notre Dame.

-Maciej Halasz, Vice President of Technology, has 13+ years of experience in embedded computing with a focus on embedded Linux and real-time systems.
+Maciej Halasz, Vice President of EMEA Business Development and Technical Sales, has 15+ years of experience in embedded computing with a focus on embedded Linux and real-time systems.
 He is the technical lead and creator of a number of Timesys-offered tools and products, the creator of Timesys University embedded Linux workshops, and the co-host of LinuxLink Radio.
 Throughout his career, Maciej has authored numerous embedded Linux and industry articles.
 Maciej holds a master’s degree in Computer Science from ENST de Bretagne, France, a master’s degree in Telecommunication Systems from Poznan University of Technology, Poland, and an MBA from the University of Pittsburgh Joseph M. Katz Graduate School of Business.